Design and product leader

 A summary of client feedback created by our AM team.
 The results reaffirmed our assessment from our research with members.

-In our client surveys and conversations, we heard many similar concerns, with the added gravity that they stemmed from employee escalations to our clients, posing renewal risks and threatening our retention targets for the year.
+In our client surveys and conversations, we heard many similar concerns to what we’d heard from members, with the added gravity that they stemmed from employee escalations to our clients, posing renewal risks and threatening our retention targets for the year.

 Defining an experience strategy

 This analysis was enough to get meaningful buy-in from product and executive leadership that we needed to address member satisfaction.
 Over the next month, I led the development of our initial member experience strategy to protect client retention and improve member satisfaction and engagement.
+We followed a simple creative process analyzing the available data to understand the biggest opportunities, generating ideas, then abstracting them into strategic pillars.
 Here’s what we came up with:

 Increase transparency and speed of claims and reimbursements

 The first pillar was a major investment our payments and claims systems to improve time to payment and transparency into our claims process.
 Members at the time had very little window into what was happening with their claims.
 At the same time, time to reimbursement from the point of a visit was 8+ weeks, and the only way to get reimbursed was through checks.
 We knew that combined, these issues gave members a lot of anxiety about whether or not they’d get reimbursed, and when it was coming.
-We knew we needed to get time to increase transparency about what was happening in the claims process, while speeding up time to payment.
+We knew we needed to increase transparency about what was happening in the claims process through better visibility in the UI, while speeding up time to payment with direct deposit.

 Improve trust in our recommendations